gsheppard/Launcher-Ipsum/README.md

 Launcher Ipsum
 ==============

+v 0.2
-Launcher Ipsum is a small program that generates Lorem Ipsum-like text but uses a NASA dictionary instead.
+Launcher Ipsum is a small web app that randomnly selects words from a file to create a Lorem Ipsum like variant, but uses words found in the NASA ditionary.

-There are actually 3 small methods that I inadvertantly made just to get the information:
+Other smaller programs created during this process:
-- nasa_download.rb (now a part of dictionary_populate.rb) : Downloads the HTML files for each letter of the alphabet
+- nasa_download: Downloads the web pages for each letter of the alphabet associated with the NASA dictionary
-- dictionary_populate.rb : Parses the HTML files looking for word entries, and then strips the junk characters and saves the information in a more searchable way.
+- dictionary_populate: parses the above HTML files looking for word entries and loads them into a text file.

-- launch_ipsum.rb : Actually generates the ipsum based on the words in dictionary.md.
-Paragraph and sentence length are randomly selected.
-Amount of paragraphs are selected by user.
-Allows for file validation of the dictionary file, the dictionary_populate file, and the HTML files.
+v 0.1
+Was a command line-based version